Lattice study of the critical bubble in $\mathrm{SU(8)}$ deconfinement transition: Nucleation on the lattice

 The distribution $P(\mathcal{O})$ is in practice a histogram, with a minimum at $\mathcal{O}_c$, as the critical bubble corresponds to the most suppressed configuration of the transition, and a local maximum at some value $\mathcal{O}_{\text{ms}}$, corresponding to the metastable phase.
 We write $P_\text{max} = P(\mathcal{O}_{\text{ms}})$ and $P_\text{min} = P(\mathcal{O}_{c})$, as illustrated in Figure~\ref{fig:schematic_probdistro}.
 Then we can approximate

 This turns out to be a useful approximation because it always results in a dimensionless quantity, unlike Eq.~(\ref{eq:integral_Pc}).
+However, the critical bubble probability defined this way is still an order parameter-dependent quantity.
 The approximation holds well for high suppression and narrow peak.
 We shall use this method of calculating $P_c$ for the rest of the paper.

 From $P_c$ follows the free energy difference of a critical bubble~\cite{Moore:2001vf},